Numerical evidence for marginal scaling at the integer quantum Hall transition: Conclusion and outlook

 Moving away from the critical point, we showed by a proof-of-principle numerical solution of the conjectured flow equations how an \emph{effective} localization length exponent $\nu_\text{eff}$ can arise from marginal scaling where formally $\nu^{-1}=0$.
 The effective exponent depends on the critical conductivity at short distances, albeit the detailed functional relation probably requires an account of higher-order terms in the flow equations, which is left for future work.
 Interestingly, it appears that the selection of models for the IQHT studied in the literature so far conspired to have very close critical conductivities and, accordingly, only moderate (less than 10\%) variations of $\nu_\text{eff}$ from the value $\nu_\text{CC1}=2.6$ accepted for the CC1.
 These variations were mostly blamed to uncertainties in the fitting procedure or finite-size effects.

 To reach larger variation of $\nu_\text{eff}$, models with drastically increased tuning capabilities are required.
-One example is the 2d Dirac model,\cite{Ludwig1994} where energy and disorder strength can be varied independently.
+One example is the 2d Dirac model, \cite{Ludwig1994} where energy and disorder strength can be varied independently.
 As shown recently,\cite{Sbierski2020c} $\nu_\text{eff} \simeq 2.33$ was found at half-filling, $E=0$, and a certain disorder strength, the largest deviation from $\nu_\text{CC1}=2.6$ reported to date.
-As shown in the present work, the two-channel network model CC2 with its larger-than-critical conductivity produces much more divergent results $\nu_\text{CC2}$ between $3$ and $4$ and thus takes a central role in providing strong evidence of the validity of the marginal scaling picture.
+As shown in the present work, the two-channel network model CC2 whose critical conductivity decays with increasing system sizes produces very different results for $\nu_\text{CC2}$ between $3$ and $4$ and thus provides strong evidence for the validity of the marginal scaling picture.

 We emphasize that according to the conjectured flow equations, a larger absolute value of $\delta_-(L_0)=\sigma_{xx}(L_0)-2/\pi$, i.e.~a larger distance of short-length longitudinal conductivity to the fixed point value $2/\pi$ should lead to a smaller $\nu_\text{eff}$.
 Naively, comparing our results for the CC1 and CC2 shows the opposite trend.
 This can be rationalized by the intrinsic difficulty in defining the length scale $L_0$ beyond which a beta-function description of $\sigma(L)$ becomes possible at all.
 And even for $L \gtrsim L_0$, an expansion of the beta functions beyond the order considered above might be required.